h-youhei/qmk_keymap/README.md

                             | c | t |   | |   | v | c |
                              -----------   -----------
 ```

+## Simultaneous Modifier
+simultaneous tapping version of MOD-TAP.

+To use it, copy process_simultaneous.c/h and util_user.c/h, append it to SRC in rules.mk .

+To customize, read process_simultaneous.h .

+## Special Keys
+WinLck,CtrLck,AltLck,SftLck are modifier lock like CapsLock.

+Clear key is used to unlock modifier lock all at once.

 ## details
 IME key is used for toggle Input Method.
 Internally, it's assigned to KANA key.